zendive/jsdiff/README.md

 - document, dom-elements and other non-serializable objects are filtered-out from the results
 - self recurring references displayed only once, the rest of occurrences are filtered-out
 - basic integration with search functionality within devtools
+  - if search query contains upper-case letter - the search will be case-sensitive

 ### Limitations and workarounds